Overview

 The product manager has a mandate for managing a project’s profit and loss.
 The loss part is easy: hire developers and just keep building stuff.
 The profit side is hard … really hard.
 In order to have profit, a project needs to have customers that spend money (ie generate revenue).
 This revenue is the money available to a project manager to build more stuff and, more importantly, debug and maintain stuff that has already been built.
 Limited revenue also limits the developer team size.
 All of these constraints force the product manager into trade-offs: user experience is important, only some features can be built, code must be debugged and maintained, customer support has to be paid for, etc.

 Although every developer looks for unopinionated tools to use, the reality is that as soon as a product plan is struck, technology decisions are made that create a very opinionated tool kit that the team is required to use.
 There are many benefits to doing so for development.
 These benefits also flow directly to the business side as well.
 Unfortunately, technology stacks are often constructed from many libraries that can add a tremendous amount of complexity that then becomes difficult to manage.
 This then requires much more labour to make work properly and can delay the product's entry into the market.
+AI, when used judiciously, can speed up the development process.
+When not, it can dramatically increase the amount of technical debt that has to be dealt with later.
+Proper planning becomes paramount.

 Another Way Forward

 The web world has accumulated a lot of experiences from UX designers on what works on a website and what to avoid.
 These experiences have been distilled into a set of best practices that can be applied to any web project.
 So, rather than focussing on new shiny bling, we can focus on the (mundane) best practices that have been proven to work.
+Goldilocks-CSS is inspired by the work of many people devoted to improving all aspects of web design and technology.

 We are like dwarfs standing on the shoulders of giants; thanks to them, we see farther than they.
 Busying ourselves with the treatises written by the ancients, we take their choice thoughts, buried by age and human neglect, and we raise them, as it were from death to renewed life.